ledleds/checkThatBump/README.md

 # check-that-bump

-> A GitHub App built with [Probot](https://probot.github.io) that An application to read from your package.json to see if the version has been incremented on an open PR.
+A GitHub App built with [Probot](https://probot.github.io) that listens for a new or reopened pull request and reads from the diff from the package.json to see if the version has been incremented on an open PR.
+If it has not, it will request changes on your PR and leave a comment.

 ## Setup